gesistsa/sweater/README.md

-A <- c("male", "man", "boy", "brother", "he", "him", "his", "son") B <- c("female", "woman", "girl", "sister", "she", "her", "hers", "daughter") sw <- weat(glove_math, S, T, A, B) weat_es(sw)
+A <- c("male", "man", "boy", "brother", "he", "him", "his", "son") B <- c("female", "woman", "girl", "sister", "she", "her", "hers", "daughter") sw <- weat(glove_math, S, T, A, B)

+# extraction of effect size
+weat_es(sw)
 #> [1] 1.055015
 ```

 ## A note about the effect size

-By default, the effect size from the function `sweater_es` is adjusted
+By default, the effect size from the function `weat_es` is adjusted by
-by the pooled standard deviaion (see Page 2 of Caliskan et al. 2007).
+the pooled standard deviaion (see Page 2 of Caliskan et al. 2007).
+The
-The standardized effect size can be interpreted the way as Cohen’s d
+standardized effect size can be interpreted the way as Cohen’s d (Cohen,
-(Cohen, 1988).
+1988).

 One can also get the unstandardized version (aka. test statistic in the
 original paper):